 Tell-All Boston Reading Series

 Students are invited to submit to Tell-All Boston, a seasonal nonfiction reading series run by graduates of the Memoir and Essay Incubator Programs.
-After graduating from the Essay Incubator, students may join the Tell-All committee or work on other alumni initiatives.
+Current Essay Incubator students and graduates may join the Tell-All committee or work on other Essay incubator community initiatives.

-The entire cost of the program is $3,995.
+The entire cost of the program is $4,295.
 Tuition is payable in two installments.
+Tuition is payable in two installments.
 Partial fellowships are available and based on a combination of merit and financial need (see Apply page for more info).
-Students may also be expected to purchase a few anthologies as “textbooks”; these will cost approximately $100 total over the course of the program.
+Students may also be expected to purchase a few anthologies and essay collections as “textbooks”; these will cost approximately $100 total over the course of the program.

 Open House and Info Session

 Thinking of applying?
-Each summer, GrubStree offers an informal Q&A with instructor Ethan Gilsdorf to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind!
-Information about the next Essay Incubator Open House and Info Session will be posted here in Spring 2023.
+Each summer, GrubStreet offers an informal Q&A with instructor Ethan Gilsdorf to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind!